How to Grow Bamboo Plants

 Artificial fertilisers have been repeatedly shown to more or less destroy this beneficial and complex system.

-4 Billion years of evolution have lead to an intricate balance of microbes and nutrients in the soil, all of which are taking care of your plant for you.
+400-500 million years of terrestrial plant evolution have lead to an intricate balance of microbes and nutrients in the soil, all of which are taking care of your plant for you.

-Soluble fertiliser is going to cause problems and is definitely not going to do a better job of looking after your plants compared to 4 billion years of evolution by natural selection.
+Soluble fertiliser is going to cause problems and is definitely not going to do a better job of looking after your plants compared to 100s of millions of years of evolution by natural selection.

 HOWEVER there is ONE time where you might want to slightly depart from nature for a brief period..